 Tennessee Tiny Homes

 Tennessee is the state that Wind River Tiny Homes calls home.
-Wind River Tiny Homes was born in 2014, building homes in our 9,000 square foot facility in Chattanooga, TN with plans to continue growing.
+Wind River Tiny Homes was born in 2014.
+We’re currently building homes in our 9,000 square foot facility in Chattanooga, TN with plans to continue growing.
 We believe in a simpler and freer way of life, and there’s no better place to do it than right here in Tennessee.
 With the beautiful forested hills and awe-inspiring Smoky Mountains, it’s no wonder that people love to set up their tiny homes right here in the Volunteer State.

 Tiny homes are a growing trend across the country and Tennessee is no exception.
 What should you look for in a tiny home bound for Tennessee?
 Tennessee has a fairly moderate climate with cool winters and warm summers.
 We build our tiny homes to handle any climate to provide you with maximum comfort.
 Our tiny homes have effective climate control with the insulation to match.